yannhn/yannhn/README.md

 ## About me

 I am a Web Developer with multiple years of experience in Design, Filmmaking and Marketing.
 Self-starter with strong communication skills and fast approach to problem solving.
 I am curious to learn new technologies and expand my knowledge.
-At the moment I am working further into the topics backend and databases.
+My goal is to improve my skills, so consistency is key for me.
+At the moment I am working further into the topics backend, databases and cloud.
 The use of technology for positive change drives me and I am open for collaborating on exciting open source projects.

-## Projects

 ## Technologies
 <p align="left">